kwokcheong/Full-Stack-Assignment/README.md

 *As of writing, app is not deployed yet.
 Aim is to deploy it on AWS EC2 instance*
 * UPDATE!
 Successfully deployed on an Ubuntu AWS EC2 instance*
+Notice: undergoing testing now, seeing if config is all ok
 ### Deployed site on AWS EC2
 Todo: add documentation for self reference in future